-When your data set is larger than a couple of thousand rows, it can’t effectively be loaded in the page from a Google Spreadsheet, a CSV or Excel file, or other sources.
-Each of these methods first reads the data from the source, and then prints out the complete table data on your page; so, as the row count grows, it makes both the page generation time on server side and the page load and initialization time on client side, slower and slower.
+When your data set is larger than a couple of thousand rows, it can’t effectively be loaded onto the page from a Google Spreadsheet, a CSV or Excel file, or other sources.
+Each of these methods first reads the data from the source, and then prints out the complete table data on your page; so, as the row count grows, it makes both the page generation time on the server side and the page load and initialization time on the client side, slower and slower.
 If your host has a certain memory or timeout limit defined for PHP scripts, it can ‘break’ the page, because the script would try to allocate more memory than it’s allowed.
-But no worries! wpDataTables has a solution for that – datatables server side processing!
+But no worries! wpDataTables has a solution for that – datatables server-side processing!

-Please refer to this documentation section for a full explanation about the Server-side processing feature.
+Please refer to this documentation section for a full explanation of the Server-side processing feature.

-In this tutorial, we will use a data set of 10.000 rows; you can download the SQL dump sample (only 10.000 rows, because the whole dump is very large) using this link.
-A table without server-side processing with 10.000 rows would typically require 3-5 minutes for loading (if it would load at all).
+This tutorial will use a data set of 2.560.000 rows; you can download the SQL dump sample (only 10.000 rows, because the whole dump is very large) using this link.
+A table without server-side processing with 2.560.000 rows would typically require 5-15 minutes for loading (if it loaded at all).
 Let’s see how it performs with server-side processing enabled.
 Just try to filter or sort the table.